viviensiu/LLM-project/README.md

 ![alt text](https://github.com/viviensiu/LLM-project/blob/main/image/ollama_pull_phi3_example.png)

 ### Start up application
-* Download this zip file [az900_study_buddy.zip]() to your Desktop.
+* Download this zip file [az900_study_buddy.zip](https://github.com/viviensiu/LLM-project/blob/main/az900_study_buddy.zip) to your Desktop.
 * Unzip the downloaded `az900_study_buddy.zip`.
 You should see a new folder `az900_study_buddy` on your Desktop.
 * Execute the following in command prompt:
     * `cd Desktop/az900_study_buddy`.
     * Run `docker compose up`.
 This takes about 2-3 minutes.
-Once it's done you should see the following (if using `docker compose up`):
+Once it's done you should see the following:
     ![docker compose completed](https://github.com/viviensiu/LLM-project/blob/main/image/streamlit_ready.png)
+* Optional health checks:
-    * Cross check containers are up with `docker ps`, you should see containers `az900_study_buddy_app` and `elasticsearch`.
-If you plan to use Ollama, you need to see `ollama` as well, refer this guide [Pick your LLM](https://github.com/viviensiu/LLM-project/blob/main/README.md#pick-your-llm).
+    * Cross check containers `az900_study_buddy_app` and `elasticsearch` are up with `docker ps`.
+If you plan to use Ollama, you need to see `ollama` container as well, refer this guide [Pick your LLM](https://github.com/viviensiu/LLM-project/blob/main/README.md#pick-your-llm).
-    * (Optional) To check that data are indexed in elasticsearch, go to [http://localhost:9200/_cat/indices?v](http://localhost:9200/_cat/indices?v).
+    * To ensure that data are indexed in elasticsearch, go to [http://localhost:9200/_cat/indices?v](http://localhost:9200/_cat/indices?v).
 You should see `az900_course_notes` under "index".
-* To access the application, copy-paste this link [http://localhost:8501/](http://localhost:8501/) into a browser.
+* To access the application, open this link [http://localhost:8501/](http://localhost:8501/) in a browser.
 If it is successful, you should now see the following screen:
 ![app screen](https://github.com/viviensiu/LLM-project/blob/main/image/app_screen.png)
 * **Note**: If you executed `docker compose up -d`(detached mode), it would only tell you the containers are started but it doesn't tell you when the Streamlit app is ready.
-So you might encounter 404 not found when loading [http://localhost:8501/](http://localhost:8501/).
+So you might encounter 404 not found when loading [the application](http://localhost:8501/).
 Please try loading the page again after a minute or so.

 ### How to use the application
 * You must choose an LLM model first before you could start asking questions!
 * If you're using GPT-4o-mini, select "OpenAI GPT-4o-mini" in drop down list and input your API key, press submit.
-* If you're using Ollama Microsoft Phi3, select "" and press submit.
+* If you're using Ollama, select "Ollama Microsoft Phi3" and press submit.
 * You can now start to ask questions.
 Here's a screenshot of the interaction using Ollama:
 ![sample interaction](https://github.com/viviensiu/LLM-project/blob/main/image/ollama_example.png)